mdavids/rfc/content/draft-davids-forsalereg-04.md

 Figure: Entry for the "Underscored and Globally Scoped DNS Node Names" registry

-# Privacy Considerations
+# Privacy Considerations {#privacy}

+The use of the "\_for-sale" node name publicly indicates the intent to sell a domain name.
+Domain owners should be aware that this information is accessible to anyone querying the DNS and may have privacy implications.

 There is a risk of data scraping, such as email addresses and phone numbers.

 # Security Considerations {#security}

 One use of the TXT record type defined in this document is to parse the content it contains and to automatically publish certain information from it on a website or elsewhere.
-However, there is a risk involved in this if the domain name holder  publishes a malicious URI or one that points to improper content.
+However, there is a risk if the domain name holder  publishes a malicious URI or one that points to improper content.
 This may result in reputational damage for the party parsing the record.

 Even worse is a scenario in which the content of the TXT record is not validated and sanitized sufficiently, opening doors to - for example - XSS attacks among other things.